Yatha04/ML-tinkering/README.md

 # ML-tinkering
 This repository mostly contains experiments with ML algorithms that I'm learning about.
-Trying out algorithms on different data sets, learning how shit actually works.
+Trying out algorithms on different data sets, learning how shit actually works, writing stuff from scratch etc.